GlideinWMS VO Frontend Installation¶

-This proxy is used by the factory to submit the glideinWMS pilot jobs.
+These proxies are used by the Factory to submit the GlideinWMS pilot jobs.

 where jobs are submitted.
 There is no need to notify the Factory operation about

-the DN of this proxy (neither at the initial registration nor for subsequent
+the DN of these proxies (neither at the initial registration nor for subsequent

 changes).
-This second proxy has no special requirement or controls added by the
+These additional proxies have no special requirements or controls added by the

-able to use this proxy to submit jobs to the CEs where the Factory runs
+able to use one of these proxies to submit jobs to the corresponding CEs where the Factory runs

-glideinWMS pilots for you, then the proxy is OK.
-You can test your proxy using
+GlideinWMS pilots for you, then the proxies are OK.
+You can test each of your proxies using

 x509 -in /etc/grid-security/hostcert.pem -subject -issuer -dates -noout.
 You